NBA Rumors: Magic Johnson Reveals The Player He Regrets Not Re-Signing In 2018 Offseason

-On Monday, former Los Angeles Lakers president of basketball operations Magic Johnson appeared on ESPN‘s First Take, where he most notably explained the reasons why he left the team and also alleged that general manager Rob Pelinka betrayed him, as reported previously by CBS Sports.
-Aside from opening up on those key issues, the Lakers legend also talked about the personnel decisions he made during his time as the team’s president, naming the player who he wishes he was able to re-sign during last year’s offseason.
+On Monday, former Los Angeles Lakers president of basketball operations Magic Johnson appeared on ESPN’s First Take, where he most notably explained the reasons why he left the team and also alleged that general manager Rob Pelinka betrayed him, as reported previously by CBS Sports.
+Aside from opening up on those key issues, the Lakers legend also talked about the personnel decisions he made during his time as the team’s president, naming the player he wishes he was able to re-sign during last year’s offseason.

 As quoted by Silver Screen and Roll, Johnson took ownership for failing to re-sign Brook Lopez in the summer of 2018, as he let the veteran center sign a free agent contract with the Milwaukee Bucks.
 While Lopez averaged a career-low 12.5 points and added just 4.9 rebounds per game in the 2018-19 regular season, per Basketball-Reference, the 31-year-old big man posted career-highs in three other stats — blocks (2.2 per game), three-point shots made (2.3 per game), and three-point shooting percentage (36.5 percent) — and played for a Bucks team that is now leading the Toronto Raptors, 2-1, in the Eastern Conference Finals.